theofanistzoumakas/academic_assignment_and_recording_app/README.md

 -	For the teacher’s registered courses, add new or delete existed personal or team subjects.
 -	For the teacher’s registered courses, add new or delete existed tasks.

+## 🛠️ Technologies Used

+- ASP.NET MVC Framework
+- C# for Business Logic
+- HTML5
+- SQL Server for data persistence
+- Bootstrap for responsive UI

 # 🔒 Code Ownership & Usage Terms